Overview of This Lesson

 Saving your Source File

-Before you can do anything else, you should save your source file that you just created.
+Before you can do anything else, you should save your source file that you just created, assuming your editor hasn't done that for you.

 A Java program's source code file must have the same name as its class.
 Therefore, in this example, you must call your file "MyFirstProgram.java".
 So if you have a class defined as public class FooBar { ... } then the source file must be called FooBar.java (not foobar.java, not Foobar.java -- the root part of the file name to the left of the period must match the class name EXACTLY.)